bhagya88/Eat-D-Burger/README.md

 [Check to see the demo](https://guarded-reef-93870.herokuapp.com/)

 ### Technologies used
-* Server - Node.js, Express
+* Server - Node.js, Express framework
 * Database - MySql database
 * Client - Express-handlebars
 * Npm modules used - express, mysql, express-handlebars, body-parser, path, method-overide

 ### Design
-MVC design pattern and server side rendering is used.
+MVC design pattern and Server side rendering are used.

 * Model - ORM and Custom orm are created to model the database which in turn calls the generic orm.